duranserkan/DRN-Project/README.md

 This project is about managing software complexity, architecting good solutions and a promise to deliver a good software.

 ## About Project
+DRN Project is not another framework `bites the dust.` It is more than a simple framework.
+It is a distilled knowledge that contains:
+- [X] A nexus app to manage microservices
+- [X] Management best practices
+- [X] Engineering manifest
+- [X] Reference documents
+- [X] A beautiful framework to work with.

 This project is result of a productive and curious mindset that respects good solutions and best practices of others while enjoys from creating its own.
 It is not about coding.
 It is about process of creating and enhancing good things.
-I expect it to be ready for general purpose usage with in 6 months.
+I expect it to be ready for general purpose usage within 6 months.
 Detailed documentation will be added in the mean time.

 ### Dotnet Solution Structure
 This solution consists of 6 parts that are being developed with Jetbrains Rider on macOS with arm-based M2 chip.
 However I expect it to work on any modern machine since it is a cross platform solution